John Arbuckle: Engineer/Studio Manager

 John started interning at Cove City during the summer of 2012 while still in school.
 He completed his B.S. degree in the fall and then came back to assist on Dream Theater’s self-titled album alongside James Meslin and Rich Chycki.
 He has since become a working engineer and a valuable full-time studio assistant.

-Some other artists he has worked with include Richie Cannata (Billy Joel, The Beach Boys, Bernie Williams), Julio Fernandez (Spyro Gyra), Don Harris (Nile Rodgers, Bruce Springsteen, Southside Johnny, Tower of Power, The Allman Brothers Band), Jonny Rosch (The Blues Brothers), Chris Botti (Paul Simon, Sting), Liberty Devitto (Billy Joel, Meat Loaf, Phoebe Snow, Ronnie Spector), Andrew Watt, Todd Caldwell (Crosby, Stills & Nash), Bakithi Kumalo (Paul Simon, Herbie Hancock, Cyndi Lauper, Bob James, Randy Brecker, Grover Washington Jr.), Russell Javors (Billy Joel), Kevin James for Sony Pictures Animation and Netflix, Michael Pollack, Robbie Rosen (American Idol), Christopher Wallace Jr., Tedy Andreas, Sleepy Man Banjo Boys, TAUK, Envy, Troy Ramey (The Voice), Sha Money XL, CHAPPO, Carter Reeves (Aer), Brand New, Chef’Special, Jesse Kinch (Rising Star), Jon Bellion, Beautiful Mind, Mike DelGuidice (Billy Joel), Jordan Bratton, Jimmy Webb (Glen Campbell, Linda Ronstadt, Art Garfunkel), Julia Udine (The Phantom of the Opera), Carrie St. Louis (Wicked, Kinky Boots), Zach Brock (Snarky Puppy), Alex Aiono, Tuamie, Chad Lefkowitz-Brown, Torrey DeVitto, Candice Night, JD McCrary, Christopher Sabat (Dragon Ball), Adam Schefter (ESPN), RZA (Wu-Tang Clan, Gravediggaz), Andy Mineo, Alec Benjamin, Quinn XCII, Elley Duhé, Al and Matt Jardine (The Beach Boys), Jeremy McKinnon (A Day To Remember), Mark Hudson (Cher, Ringo Starr, Aerosmith, Scorpions, Ozzy Osbourne, Harry Nilsson), Lawrence, Jack Whitehall for Disney, Jon Batiste, Josh Dion (Paris Monster), Francis Farewell Starlite (Francis and the Lights), Masta Killa (Wu-Tang Clan), Chelsea Cutler, Ant Clemons, Amy Allen, Shawn Mendes, Tori Kelly, Johnny Drille, Niall Horan (One Direction), Jeremy Dean (Nine Days), Jeremy Stolle (The Phantom of the Opera), Jake Wesley Rogers, Huntertones, Louis Cato, Calum Scott, Why Don’t We, Tommy Brown, AJ Mitchell, Mahershala Ali for Sony Pictures Animation, and The Jonas Brothers.
+Some other artists he has worked with include Richie Cannata (Billy Joel, The Beach Boys, Bernie Williams), Julio Fernandez (Spyro Gyra), Don Harris (Nile Rodgers, Bruce Springsteen, Southside Johnny, Tower of Power, The Allman Brothers Band), Jonny Rosch (The Blues Brothers), Chris Botti (Paul Simon, Sting), Liberty Devitto (Billy Joel, Meat Loaf, Phoebe Snow, Ronnie Spector), Andrew Watt, Todd Caldwell (Crosby, Stills & Nash), Bakithi Kumalo (Paul Simon, Herbie Hancock, Cyndi Lauper, Bob James, Randy Brecker, Grover Washington Jr.), Russell Javors (Billy Joel), Kevin James for Sony Pictures Animation and Netflix, Michael Pollack, Robbie Rosen (American Idol), Christopher Wallace Jr., Tedy Andreas, Sleepy Man Banjo Boys, TAUK, Envy, Troy Ramey (The Voice), Sha Money XL, CHAPPO, Carter Reeves (Aer), Brand New, Chef’Special, Jesse Kinch (Rising Star), Jon Bellion, Beautiful Mind, Mike DelGuidice (Billy Joel), Jordan Bratton, Jimmy Webb (Glen Campbell, Linda Ronstadt, Art Garfunkel), Julia Udine (The Phantom of the Opera), Carrie St. Louis (Wicked, Kinky Boots), Zach Brock (Snarky Puppy), Alex Aiono, Tuamie, Chad Lefkowitz-Brown, Torrey DeVitto, Candice Night, JD McCrary, Christopher Sabat (Dragon Ball), Adam Schefter (ESPN), RZA (Wu-Tang Clan, Gravediggaz), Andy Mineo, Alec Benjamin, Quinn XCII, Elley Duhé, Al and Matt Jardine (The Beach Boys), Jeremy McKinnon (A Day To Remember), Mark Hudson (Cher, Ringo Starr, Aerosmith, Scorpions, Ozzy Osbourne, Harry Nilsson), Lawrence, Jack Whitehall for Disney, Jon Batiste, Josh Dion (Paris Monster), Francis Farewell Starlite (Francis and the Lights), Masta Killa (Wu-Tang Clan), Chelsea Cutler, Ant Clemons, Amy Allen, Shawn Mendes, Tori Kelly, Johnny Drille, Niall Horan (One Direction), Jeremy Dean (Nine Days), Jeremy Stolle (The Phantom of the Opera), Jake Wesley Rogers, Huntertones, Louis Cato, Calum Scott, Why Don’t We, Tommy Brown, AJ Mitchell, Mahershala Ali for Sony Pictures Animation, Amelia Milo (The Phantom of the Opera), John Hampson (Nine Days), John Miceli (Meat Loaf), The Jonas Brothers, Renee Rapp, Alexander 23, Jimin (BTS), and Jimmy Fallon.

 John is a devoted fan of music.
 His open-minded, eclectic taste fuels his love for collecting CDs and records.
 As an engineer, John continues to push himself both technically and creatively in order to perfect his craft, yet he holds a firm appreciation for the value of a great song and live performance, as well as the emotional impact it can have on its audience.